-

 PAIR OF FLORENTINE PIETRA DURA PLAQUES, Florence, circa 1660

-CYPRIOT LIMESTONE HEAD OF A MALE VOTARY, Archaic Period, circa late 6th-early 5th Century B.C.
+CYPRIOT HEAD OF A VOTARY, Archaic Period, circa late 6th-early 5th Century B.C.

 BRONZE TRIPOD, Sassanian Empire, mid 1st millennium B.C.